joakimk/docker_services/README.md

 - [ ] Use in internal projects
 - [ ] Add support for custom ENVs for some services like postgres.
 - [ ] Support more than one of the same service in a project?
+- [ ] Try to restore original env values that where set before this tool changed them (tricky to get right)
 - [ ] Release 1.0? :)

 ## License